DaniilTymofeev/Tymofieiev_abz.agency/README.md

 3️⃣ Validation in-App and from API
 - showcase of all validations inside the App on sign up;
-- sign up button will be enabled when at least 1 filed have at least 1 character, nevertheless, tapping on it will light up all validational errors until managed;
+- sign up button will be enabled when at least 1 filed have at least 1 character, nevertheless, tapping on it will light up all validation errors until managed;
-- I used conditions, errors and hints from the assingment's docs and from server information (from Swagger too);
+- I used conditions, errors and hints from the assignments docs and from server information (from Swagger too);
 - also created custom validations like:
   a. based on textField design, i managed 3 states; on focusing on one, it shows all 'selected' colors, when typing i switched mini label to normal color or until the validation error kicks in;
   b. hints turns into error messages and validation suggestions based on API requirments;